 The current stance on homosexuality in China:

-However, last month marked another soft advancement of gay rights in China: a spokesman said that “the legislative commission had received more than 230,000 online suggestions and letters on legalizing same-sex marriage.
-The topic triggered 400 million views on China’s Twitter-like Weibo and sparked a lively debate on domestic social media, according to state-run newspapers”.
-Although there are no promises of there being legal changes on the matter any time soon, the fact that there are being official and open conversations about it across the country is certainly promising.
+However, last month marked another soft advancement of gay rights in China: a spokesman said that “the legislative commission had received more than 230,000 online suggestions and letters on legalizing same-sex marriage”.
+The topic had gone viral (400 million views on Weibo), sparking “a lively debate on domestic social media”.
+As of now, there are no promises of legal changes on the matter any time soon.
+However, the national presence of official and open conversations about it is certainly promising.

 Featured Image: Tmall